chaottic/toyle/README.md

 Programming language for the Java Virtual Machine.

-### Syntax Example
+### Syntax Mockup
-The syntax designed with ligatures in mind.
+The syntax is designed with ligatures in mind.
 ```java
 package net.example.Example